-Fairfax County is responsible for two parking facilities: one at the Innovation Center Station and one at the Herndon Station.
+Fairfax County is responsible for two parking facilities: one at the Herndon Station and one at the Innovation Center Station.
 Final design started in fall 2014.
 Project completion remains scheduled for April 30, 2019 for the Innovation Center Garage and is April 4, 2019 for the Herndon Station Garage.
 The project completions were previously revised by Fairfax County to accommodate the announcement by MWAA of a 13- month schedule delay.

-The County's Department of Public Works and Environmental Services is the lead county agency for the design and construction of both parking facilities, and will be responsible for project management and oversight of both projects.
+The Fairfax County Department of Public Works and Environmental Services is the lead county agency for the design and construction of both parking facilities, and will be responsible for project management and oversight of both projects.

 - Herndon Fairfax County received bids for the Herndon Station Parking Garage and awarded the contract to Manhattan Construction; the NTP was issued on October 31, 2016.
 The Herndon Garage project cost was revised to \$44.5 million from \$56.7 million based on the winning bid.
-Fairfax County had a formal groundbreaking for the Herndon Garage on November 30, 2016.
-The County received the contractor's detailed construction schedule on January 20, 2017.
 The Garage Bridge Erection (connection between the new and existing garage) was completed on November 26, 2017, and access to the site from Sunrise Valley Road was reopened on that date.
-Construction is 100% complete with the occupancy permit issued on April 4, 2019 and the garage opened for use on April 8, 2019. - Innovation Center Notice to proceed was issued to Manhattan Construction on April 3, 2017.
-Construction remains at 65% complete due to the stop work order issued in August 2018 after three caissons within the garage were found to have excessively settled.
+Construction is 100% complete with the occupancy permit issued on April 4, 2019, and the garage opened for use on April 8, 2019. - Innovation Center Notice to proceed was issued to Manhattan Construction on April 3, 2017.
+A stop work order was issued in August 2018 after three caissons within the garage were found to have excessively settled.
 A total of thirteen caissons were instrumented and monitored while a redundant foundation system was installed.
 Remediation for all thirteen caissons was completed in February 2019.
 Construction resumed on April 1, 2019 with the resumption of pre-cast installation.
-The consultant's report on the causes of the settlement has not been submitted, but has not been shared publicly due to potential litigation.
-The garage is at the 73% level of completion and is expected to be completed on December 31, 2019.
+The consultant's report on the causes of the settlement has been submitted, but has not been shared publicly due to potential litigation.
+The garage is at the 85% level of completion and is expected to be completed on January 28, 2020.

-Loudoun County is responsible for three parking facilities: one at the Route 606 Station and two at the Route 772 Station.
+Loudoun County is responsible for three parking facilities: one at the Route 606 Station, Loudon gateway, and two at the Route 772 Station, Ashburn North and Ashburn South.